"It's your kingdom."

 The use of trolleybuses means that street work is limited to putting up overhead wires but, with this exception, the idea is to provide as much as possible of the "tram experience" at lower cost.
 Conversion to tramway, when traffic justifies it, would then mean laying rails and replacing the double wire overhead with single.
 In order to provide a predictable "swept path" in pedestrian areas, electronic guidance using a buried cable is being suggested; this might apply only in such areas or might cover the entire system.

-Two proposals are currently being considered, but with no specific start date.
-There are also suggestions that they could be linked by a ‡ road bridge across the Thames from near Gallions Canal to Gallions Reach, which would imply that compatible vechicles would be necessary.
+Two proposals were being considered and there were also suggestions that they could be linked by a ‡ road bridge across the Thames from near Gallions Canal to Gallions Reach, which would imply that compatible vechicles would be necessary.
+However, no start date was announced and the concept seems to have gone quiet.

 All locations in these descriptions are approximate.